RealRook1ee/CRSA/README.md

 ### 🔹 `Slots`

 Final extracted task-relevant information for the session.
 CRSA defines 15 task-relevant slot types to support comprehensive user intents and booking constraints.

-Each slot captures a specific aspect of the user's goal in airline ticket booking.Below are the slot definitions:
+Each slot captures a specific aspect of the user's goal in airline ticket booking.

+Below are the slot definitions:

 | Slot Name         | Description                                                              |
 | ----------------- | ------------------------------------------------------------------------ |